PGAS-community-benchmarks/Pipelined-Transpose/README.txt

 is followed by a local transpose.

-While the MPI implementation uses an MPI alltoall for global communication (where potentially several methods are being used, e.g. Brucks Algorithm for latency bound message sizes or parallel send/recv (possibly hierarchical) communication schedules for large message sizes) the GASPI implementation uses a single, rather naive communication step, in which all required communication to all target ranks is issued in a single loop.
+While the MPI implementation uses an MPI alltoall for global communication (where potentially several methods are being used, e.g. linear aggreagtion, Brucks Algorithm for latency bound message sizes, parallel send/recv 1 (possibly hierarchical) communication schedules for large message sizes etc.) the GASPI implementation uses a rather naive communication algorithm, in which all required communication to all target ranks is issued in a single phase.
 The notification based one sided communication requests are scheduled (target rank sequence) such that we minimize network congestion, i.e. we always aim for bidirectional communication even though the actual communication is entirely one-sided.

 Interestingly we find that this rather naive implementation appears to beat existing MPI implementations by quite a substantial factor.

+We note that (apart from potential network congestion) GASPI notifications are limited by hardware (message rate, bandwidth, etc) rather than the communication layer software stack.
+As such we believe that this implementation potentially can scale very high.

 ==============================================================================
 2. Contents of this Distribution